StefanJesenko/StefanJesenko/README.md

 I'm currently in my 2 year of education at the IMS Baden to become a software engineer.

 ## currently learning
-At the moment, I'm educating myself in the topic of AI, because this is the field that I want to work on and progress in the future.
+In my free time I'm educating myself about the topic of AI, because this is the field that I want to work on and progress in the future.

 ## Projects at other schools